alexander-mathieu/crowdhound_be/README.md

 #### updateUser(user: <UserInputType>, location: <LocationInputType>)

-Updates a user in the database (based on the `google_token` in the params).
+Updates a user in the database (based on the `token` in the params).
 Accepts both UserInputType and LocationInputType arguments.
 Returns a CurrentUserType object.

 Example request:
 ```